Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Carbonates

 Carbonates are minerals composed of carbon oxyanions (CO3)2- with cations like Ca, Mg, Fe, Mn, Zn, Ba, Sr, Pb, and Cu.
-A carbonate ion (CO3)2- is triangular in coordination, meaning a carbon atom is located at the center, and three oxygen atoms are in the corners of an equilateral triangle.
+A carbonate ion (CO3)2- is triangular in coordination.
+This means a carbon atom is located at the center, and three oxygen atoms are at the corners of an equilateral triangle.
 Bonding between C and O atoms in a carbonate ion is much stronger than between cation and oxyanion.
-The triangular carbonate anions are the basic building units of all carbonate minerals and are primarily responsible for the properties particular to the class.
+The triangular carbonate anions are the basic building units of all carbonate minerals and are primarily responsible for the properties particular to this class.

 The chemical composition of carbonates